 Senate Bill 199 mandates that higher education institutions in Wisconsin, including the University of Wisconsin System, technical colleges, and private nonprofit colleges, report specific data regarding student costs and outcomes.
 This data includes average salaries of graduates six months and five years post-graduation, average student debt, graduation rates, total cost of attendance, available financial aid, and the ten most popular degree programs.
 The Higher Educational Aids Board (HEAB) is tasked with compiling this information into an electronic document that facilitates comparisons among institutions and must provide this document annually to the Department of Public Instruction, along with a list of the 50 most in-demand jobs in the state.

 Additionally, the bill requires the state superintendent of public instruction to ensure that school boards provide this electronic document to high school juniors and seniors as part of their academic and career planning services starting in the 2027-28 school year.
-This initiative aims to enhance the academic and career planning resources available to students, helping them make informed decisions about their education and future careers.
+The bill introduces new sections to the statutes, specifically 39.535 and 115.28 (59) (am), detailing the reporting requirements and the responsibilities of the HEAB and the Department of Public Instruction.